 - Mentor Archetype: He taught a young Arthur Curry about his Atlantean heritage and trained him in secret in preparation for his return to Atlantis.

 - Old Retainer: He's been serving the Atlantean royal family since at least the time of King Orvax.

 - "The Reason You Suck" Speech: Vulko gives one of these to Orm after his relationship with Arthur is outed, stating that the latter is twice the king Orm is even before he gained the title.

 - Sheep in Sheep's Clothing: Despite being played by well-known villain actor Willem Dafoe, and his role in the comics as the true villain of Throne of Atlantis, from which the movie takes much of its plot, he is entirely heroic.

-Played by: Ludi Lin
+Portrayed by: Ludi Lin

-Dubbed by: José Ángel Torres (Latin American Spanish), Martin Faliu (European French), Takayuki Nakatsukasa (Japanese)
+Voiced by: José Ángel Torres (Latin American Spanish), Martin Faliu (European French), Takayuki Nakatsukasa (Japanese)